-The description of the capital gains tax consequences of your participation in TESOP 97 and/or TESOP 99 is based on opinions given by the Australian Taxation Office.
-These opinions are not binding on the Australian Taxation Office.
-However, Telstra is currently seeking a binding class ruling to confirm the non-binding opinions previously given by the ATO.
+The description of the capital gains tax consequences of your participation in TESOP 97 and/ or TESOP 99 is based on Class Ruling (CR 2001/28) issued by the Commissioner of Taxation.

 If you have any questions about filling in your tax return or the tax consequences of your participation in TESOP 97 or TESOP 99 (including the capital gains tax consequences) in your particular circumstances you should seek guidance from your own registered tax adviser.